-The College of Health and Human Services (CHHS), Office of Student Affairs is responsible for enhancing and strengthening all aspects of the student experience in the College (pre-admission through graduation).
+The College of Health & Human Services Office of Student Affairs is responsible for enhancing and strengthening all aspects of the student experience in the College (pre-admission through graduation).
 The Office is the primary physical space to welcome current and prospective students and other visitors to the college, and provides guidance and support to students through recruitment, admissions, advising, assessment, and student engagement.

 About the Position:

 The Academic Advisor in the College of Health and Human Services (CHHS) engages students in CHHS majors and minors in promoting their academic, professional and overall development from their orientation to graduation.
 The role of the academic advisor is to support students' success at Mason by constructing meaningful educational plans which are compatible with their interests, strengths, and life goals.
 Advisors in CHHS provide academic and developmental advising in individual and group settings for students, to support increased student persistence and retention.
 Academic advisors encourage the successful completion of degree requirements, help to ensure timely graduation, and foster the development of the whole student who is a self-aware, motivated learner.

 Assess students' academic and career goals, interests, and commitments outside of their studies at Mason;

 Evaluate students' degree progress/eligibility, educating and providing guidance concerning degree requirements, programs, academic and career planning;

 Proactively contact and meet with student advisees on a regular basis;